“The most precious gift we can offer others is our presence. When Mindfulness embraces those we love, they will blow like flowers.” Thich Nhat Hanh

 4. Start gradually and patiently to make them open up and show interest.

-5. Everything have to be short, funny, and creative.
+5. Everything has to be short, funny, and creative.

 6. Enjoy the moments with your kiddos, simply by being present with them and for them.
 Those moments you will never bring them back.